-Notably, the injury rate per employee dropped from 6% to 2%.
+Notably, the injury rate per employee dropped from 6% in 2022 to 1,93% in 2024.
 While our ultimate target remains zero workplace injuries, we are encouraged by this progress and are committed to further investments that will continue enhancing safety and well-being for all employees.